 But remember, we’re agreeing that this year we won’t just wear a pullover sweater!
 Instead we’ll consider these and other ways to style a pullover sweater.
 And yes, there are definitely additional ways you can style your sweaters.
 For instance, in this previous post I just wore a plain t-shirt under my sweater and let it show at the neck and hem.

 I’ve collected all the styling elements used in this post in the shopping widget below.
 But I also have a wide selection of beautiful but basic sweaters in the widget.
+(For the most up-to-date offering of sweaters, use the widget at the top of the post!)
 All of these would work beautifully with these style tips above.
 Enjoy!

 Save + Share

 If you enjoyed today’s post, I hope you’ll save it to one of your Pinterest boards.
 Oh, and share it with your friends on Facebook, too.
 I love it when new readers find Dressed for My Day because you’ve shared what you found!
 You’ll find share buttons just below the scripture in the Blessed for My Day portion of the post.